getporter/docker-compose-mixin/README.md

       timeout: 30
 ```

-This is equivilent to: `docker-compose up --detach --timeout 30 serviceA serviceB`
+This is equivalent to: `docker-compose up --detach --timeout 30 serviceA serviceB`

 ### Docker Compose Down